NeWildeSache/MoSD-Exam/README.md

 # Management Of Scientific Data - Exam Project

-Exam-Project for the university course "Management of Scientific Data".
-The task was to come up with a research question, find a suitable dataset, examine, process and analyze the data and perform good data management along the way.
-The research question of this project is: Was there a correlation between the positivity rate and number of tests in Germany?
+This is an Exam-Project for the university course _Management of Scientific Data_ at the Friedrich Schiller University in Jena.

+The task was to come up with a research question, find a suitable dataset, examine, process and analyze the data and perform correct data management along the way.
+The research question of this project is: _Was there a correlation between the positivity rate and number of tests in Germany?_

+The repository can also be found at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.13172105).

 ## File Structure